 Non normative comment

-Return code 0x80 (Unspecified error) may be used where the Server knows the reason for the failure but does not wish to reveal it to the Client, or when none of the other Return code values applies.
+Return code 0x80 (Unspecified error) may be used where the Server knows the reason for the failure, but does not wish to reveal it to the Client, or when none of the other Return code values applies.

-The Server may choose to close the network connection without sending a CONNACK to enhance security in the case where an error is found on the CONNECT.
+The Server may choose to close the Network Connection without sending a CONNACK to enhance security in the case where an error is found on the CONNECT.
 For instance, when on a public network and the connection has not been authorized it might not be good to even indicate that this is an MQTT Server.

 Length of Identifier/Value pairs